Great Kojika

 Shinya Koshika (小鹿 信也, Koshika Shinya), known by his ring name Great Kojika (グレート小鹿, Gurēto Kojika), is a Japanese professional wrestler.
 He co-founded the promotion Big Japan Pro Wrestling (BJW).
 Kojika is the oldest active Japanese wrestler as well as the one with the longest career, having debuted in 1963.
 He is also the oldest active wrestler in the world.

-Career
+Professional wrestling career

 Early career (1963–1967)

 Kojika made his debut on October 13, 1963, for Japan Pro Wrestling Alliance (JWA) against Kakutaro Koma (future NWA World Middleweight Champion Mashio Koma).
 In 1967, he left Japan to wrestle in North America.

 North America (1967-1970)

 In 1967, Kojika made his debut in North America for NWA Mid-America in Tennessee.
 He teamed with Motoshi Okuma and they also worked for Georgia Championship Wrestling.
 They disbanded in 1968 and Kojika went to Florida, Detroit and St. Louis.
 In 1969, Kojika went to Los Angeles and won the NWA "Beat the Champ" Television Championship by defeating Pepper Martin on November 19.
 A month later he dropped the title back to Martin.
 On August 26, 1970, he defeated Les Roberts for the TV title and held it until losing to The Great Goliath on September 16.
 After the loss, Kojika went back to Japan.